 Photo by Innerbody Research

-Before discussing efficacy, let’s first take a look at the active ingredients in VitaFLUX, which include:
+Before delving into the supplement’s potential efficacy, let’s first take a quick look at the active ingredients in VitaFLUX, which include:

-Now, we’ll delve into how (or if) these ingredients can potentially provide the benefits suggested by Promescent.
+Now, let’s break down how (or if) these ingredients can potentially provide the benefits suggested by Promescent.

 A systematic review of research studies suggests that L-arginine (along with L-citrulline) can result in greater sexual arousal and satisfaction for pre-, peri-, and postmenopausal women who have HSDD or a related concern.
 The effective daily dosages that led to promising results within the examined studies were similar to the arginine dose delivered daily by VitaFLUX.10 These positive results are likely due to the fact that L-arginine is a precursor of nitric oxide (NO), which promotes better blood flow throughout the body (including to the genitals).
 Nitric oxide is also believed to play a major role in the smooth muscle relaxation of sexual arousal.14